Hydrogen Cars Explained

 A hydrogen car is a 100% electric car, but instead of a battery it uses hydrogen fuel cells.
 These are simple, feed them hydrogen gas and they generate electricity.
 They are like a battery that never needs recharging.
 There is no combustion, nothing burns, hydrogen gas is simply fed to the fuel cells to produce electricity.

 So where do we get the hydrogen gas?
-The cars carry high pressure tanks of hydrogen gas to supply their fuel cells.
+The cars carry tanks of hydrogen gas to supply their fuel cells.
 The tanks get refilled at a hydrogen gas station, and the filling process is very similar to regular gasoline filling.
 The hydrogen gas station produces its hydrogen on the spot.
 How?
 By electrolysis of water.

 Yes, the raw material to generate hydrogen gas is water!